-order of [F444Q/F446A/Y456T]>Y456T>wildtype for residues 438-442.
+245 order of F444Q/F446A/Y456T>Y456T>wildtype for residues 438-442.
 These findings show that the mutations that favor the SLIP conformation in the folded state also affect the residual structure in the unfolded state.

-3.4 Compounds can preferentially bind one of the two ARNT PAS-B conformations
+3.4 Compounds can bind preferentially to WT or SLIP conformations